SpM-lab/sparse-ir/README.md

 Quick start
 -----------
-Here is some example code:
+Here is some python code illustrating the API:

     # Compute IR basis for fermions and β = 10, W <= 4.2
     import irbasis3